 Since 2014, food halls have taken root inside and outside the perimeter, including in suburban Atlanta cities like Marietta, where Marietta Square Market now resides.
 Even the home of Braves baseball, Battery Atlanta, includes a small food hall called Ph’east centered on Asian fare from local restaurateurs.
 More food halls are planned for Atlanta’s suburbs, its exurbs, and neighborhoods around the city.

 Food halls often anchor entertainment districts or are part of larger, mostly banal developments, sometimes providing an affordable entry point for independent chefs and food entrepreneurs, giving them an opportunity to open a business without the innumerable overhead costs of owning a standalone restaurant.
 But what distinguishes one food hall from another?
 Some people simply consider these glorified mall food courts.
 Others believe food halls are more than that, offering people cocktails and craft beer from a full-service bar and restaurant stalls focused on local food from enterprising chefs.
-Whatever the reason for the recent surge in openings or how one defines these culinary marketplaces, it appears food halls are here to stay in Atlanta.

 OPEN